 This is helped in no small way by the local business culture, which is one of inclusivity and support, with a strong community working together across mutually beneficial goals and targets.

 For non-EU nationals, and international businesses setting up in Perth, there are important guidelines to be followed.
-See opposite for useful links, or contact the Invest in Perth team.
+See opposite for useful links, or contact the Business and Place Development team.

 Like the rest of Scotland, Perth welcomes talent and skills from across the globe, and there are a number of special business visa categories to ensure we are a competitive destination for investment and attractive to the world’s most talented personnel.